 - Bonus points for the Lin Kuei actually being real.
 Though, despite superficial similarities they probably had very little to do with Japanese ninja, nor were they mercenaries, just a Badass survivalist sect that happened to teach some no holds barred self-defence and had a penchant' for stealth and forest-dwelling.
 As in the games, they had a habit of abducting children from other villages to refresh their numbers, but they were more like highly-trained warrior bandits or even Chinese Native Americans than shinobi when its all said and done.
 Also, they never called themselves Lin Kuei; thats just the name outsiders gave to them.
 They still exist, but only as a small group dedicated to simply keeping the art alive (minus the child-abducting bandit stuff, of course).

 - The world of Jade Empire mostly avoids this by being very largely based on Imperial China, aside from the deliberate fantasy setting, and sticking closely to Chinese culture and folklore.
-However, there are dashes of Japan thrown in (Silk Fox's ninja-style design), and, according to Word Of God, a few bits of Thai and Laotian architecture too.
+However, there are dashes of Japan thrown in (Silk Fox's ninja-style design, and the two-tailed Fox Spirits), and, according to Word of God, a few bits of Thai and Laotian architecture too.

 - Silk Fox's design arguably is not influenced by Japanese culture as much as it may appear.
 The relatively modern depiction of ninja, being mysterious and skillful acrobats and dressed completely black, has been a popular way of depicting assassins and spies throughout history in places other than Japan.